theodoremoreland/ProjectDashboard/README.md

 ## Overview

+A dashboard for quantifying and previewing my GitHub projects.
 This web application dynamically renders a list of my GitHub repositories.
 Repositories are queried in real-time from the GitHub API.

 _NOTE: The terms "project" and "repository" are used interchangeably throughout this document._